 The HCDE PhD curriculum includes courses in Theory, Methods, and a third area defined by the PhD student, with guidance from the advisor, called Concentration.
-This document provides guidelines for students in the choosing of courses that make up their Concentration and how to document that procedure to ensure the degree requirements are met.
+This page provides guidelines for students in the choosing of courses that make up their Concentration and how to document that procedure to ensure the degree requirements are met.

 - What is a Concentration?